vrk-kpa/X-Road/src/common-util/src/main/resources/extension.md

 ```

 ### Message headers
- This section describes additional SOAP headers that are used by the X-Road system.
+ This section describes the additional SOAP headers that are added by this extension.

 |Field | Type | Mandatory/Optional | Description |
 |-------------|-------------|-------------|-------------|